torsday/notebook/GLOSSARY.md

 ## Proc

 A closure or a "saved block”.
-Kind of like a method, but it can be used like a block and passed to methods that take blocks as parameters.
+Kind of like a method, but it can be used like a block and passed to methods that take blocks as parameters. & is used to convert a proc into a block.

 ## Protected